DataDog/stratus-red-team/docs/attack-techniques/azure/azure.impact.blob-ransomware-individual-file-deletion.md

 - List and delete all blobs _again_ to delete any backups created by versioning
 - Upload a ransom note to the storage account

 Note: The attack does not need to disable versioning, which does not protect against ransomware.
-This attack removes all versions of the objects in the bucket. #TODO: confirm this
+This attack removes all versions of the objects in the bucket.

 References:
 #TODO